Skip to main content

 Breville Barista Pro

-The Barista Pro is the classic home espresso machine.
+The Barista Pro is the classic home espresso machine and the one we recommend the most for home consumers because of its price point and ease of use.
 It’s also the machine we teach on in our coffee-at-home classes!

-She’s an icon.
-She’s a legend.
-And she is the moment.
 La Marzocco is synonymous with espresso.
-The Linea Mini is a kitchen-sized version of the Linea Classic, a machine loved by thousands of professional baristas and the heart of your favorite cafés.
-The Linea Mini looks as beautiful as it performs, ready to serve for years to come.
-The NEW Micra is even smaller but just as mighty.
+The Linea Micra is the newest La Marzocco machine and is a tiny, kitchen-sized version of the Linea Classic.
+It looks as beautiful as it performs, ready to serve for years to come.

 Other Brewing Gear